dgibson/python-smadata2/readme.md

 ## Deployment

-Add additional notes about how to deploy this on a live system.

-See also the usage.md file for explanation and examples of the command line options.
+See also the ``/doc/usage.md`` file for explanation and examples of the command line options.

 ### on Raspberry Pi
 I have been running this on a dedicated Raspberry Pi Zero W (built-in Wifi and Bluetooth).
 This is convenient as it can be located close to the inverter (Bluetooth range ~5m) and within Wifi range of the home router.
 It runs headless (no display) and any changes are made via SSH, VNC.